Find a Doctor

 The chief resident plays a major role in skull base surgery, neurotologic cases, plastic and reconstructive procedures, advanced paranasal and sinus techniques, and free tissue transfer.
 The goal is to allow the chief to make a smooth transition to the next level as a fellow or attending staff.

 The attending staff is committed to assisting the chief in selecting and achieving future career goals.
-Program Chair, Elie Rebeiz, MD, has set the tone for support of the residents’ career decisions so that they will be successful in whatever they may choose.
+The Program Chair has set the tone for support of the residents’ career decisions so that they will be successful in whatever they may choose.
 The ENT residents at Tufts Medical Center know that they will remain proud of their academic heritage throughout their careers in otolaryngology/head and neck surgery.

 Boston Children's Hospital